wkumari/draft-murray-dispatch-mime-protobuf/draft-murray-dispatch-mime-protobuf.md

 Required parameters:

-: charset, which MUST be set to `utf-8` (case-insensitive).
+: `charset`, which MUST be set to `utf-8` (case-insensitive).

 Optional parameters:

-: encoding, which indicates the type of Protobuf encoding and is "json" by default for application/protobuf+json, indicating the {{ProtoJSON}}.
+: `encoding`, which indicates the type of Protobuf encoding and is `json` by default for `application/protobuf+json`, indicating the {{ProtoJSON}} format.
 Clients MUST reject binary encodings with `+json` and MUST reject unknown encodings.
-At the time of writing, no other encoding can be used for application/protobuf+json so this parameter is for extensibility.
+At the time of writing, no other encoding can be used for `application/protobuf+json` so this parameter is for extensibility.
-: version, which indicates the version of the encoding specification.
+: `version`, which indicates the version of the encoding specification.
 Clients MUST reject unknown version settings.
 At the time of writing, no protobuf encodings are versioned so this parameter is for extensibility.

-Encoding considerations:  Same as encoding considerations of application/json as specified in {{RFC7159}}, Section 11.
+Encoding considerations:  Same as encoding considerations of `application/json` as specified in {{RFC7159}}, Section 11.

 Security considerations: see {{security}}

-Interoperability considerations: The protobufs specification includes versioning provisions to ensure backward compatibility when encountering payloads with unknown properties.
+Interoperability considerations: The Protobuf specification includes versioning provisions to ensure backward compatibility when encountering payloads with unknown properties.

 Published specification: {{Protobuf}}